 What makes William Jackson a ‘worthy’ of Bradford?

-William Jackson’s inclusion as a worthy of Bradford is not as a mill owner, philanthropist, architect or wealthy man, but as a man who by his own direct efforts and influence of his example built the musical interest in the town which became a marked feature of Bradford society, and a source of culture, enjoyment and refinement to all classes.
+William Jackson’s inclusion as a worthy of Bradford is not as a mill owner, philanthropist, architect or wealthy man, but as a man who, by his own direct efforts and influence of his example, built the musical interest in the town, which became a marked feature of Bradford society, as well as a source of culture, enjoyment and refinement to all classes.

 The Bradford Observer described him as man of solidity – in his person, his acquirements, his expression.
-He was essentially a genius, but free from all the vices and blemishes which are supposed to be the natural inheritance of genius.
-What he set himself to do he did with indomitable perseverance and patience; and he was never satisfied till he had fully acquired what he aimed at.
-The consequence was he was one of the best men in the town, walking unscathed through the great temptations he was exposed to by the nature of his engagements and associations.
-By this example he raised the standard of morals in the musical profession of this neighbourhood.
+He was essentially a genius, but free from all the vices and blemishes that are supposed to be the natural inheritance of genius.
+What he set himself to do he did with indomitable perseverance and patience; he was never satisfied till he had fully acquired what he aimed at.
+The consequence was ‘he was one of the best men in the town, walking unscathed through the great temptations he was exposed to by the nature of his engagements and associations.
+By this example he raised the standard of morals in the musical profession of this neighbourhood.’

 Caroline b 1863

 James Hutchinson A b 1866 was only 2 months old when his father died.
 He became a woolsorter

 You can find William Jackson’s monument using the what3words App and website.
 Follow this link and select satellite view.
 Click Here.
 If you are using the App on your phone type in erase.wanted.lofts in the search box.